Diseases & Conditions

 If you have significant swelling or blisters, your doctor will delay your surgery until the swelling goes down.
 Performing surgery too soon increases your risk for infection or problems with your incision.
 Your surgery may be delayed for up to 2 weeks or more, depending on how long it takes for the swelling to go down.

-Your doctor may place your ankle in a splint until your surgery, or recommend that you have an initial smaller surgery to protect your ankle while waiting for the second surgery.
+Your doctor may place your ankle in a splint until your surgery, or they may recommend that you have an initial smaller surgery to protect your ankle while waiting for the second surgery.
+This initial surgery is called an external fixation.

 External Fixation